illtron3030/Weather_Dashboard_ChallengeSix/README.md

 Description:

-A simple weather URL that gives you current temprature, humidity, wind speed, and UV index with a color coded warning.
+A website using a weather API that gives you current temperature, humidity, wind speed, and UV index with a color coded warning.
+Also includes a five day forecast.

 User Story: